klmnden/azure-docs.tr-tr/articles/vpn-gateway/create-routebased-vpn-gateway-cli.md

   --subnet-prefix 10.1.0.0/24
 ```

-## <a name="gwsubnet"></a>Bir ağ geçidi alt ağı Ekle
+## <a name="gwsubnet"></a>Bir ağ geçidi alt ağı ekleme

-Ağ geçidi alt ağı sanal ağ geçidi hizmetlerini kullanmak ayrılmış IP adresleri içerir.
-Aşağıdaki örnekler, bir ağ geçidi alt ağı eklemek için kullanın:
+Ağ geçidi alt ağı sanal ağ geçidi hizmetlerinin kullandığı ayrılmış IP adreslerini içerir.
+Bir ağ geçidi alt ağı eklemek için aşağıdaki örnekleri kullanın:

 ```azurepowershell-interactive
 az network vnet subnet create \